Asterias amurensis: Predators

 In Japan, the sunstar Solaster paxillatus eats this species.
 It is preyed upon by the spiny sand seastar Luidia quinaria in Tokyo Bay.
-In aquaria in Alaska, king crabs (Paralithodes camtschaticus) were recorded feeding on this seastar.
+In aquaria in Alaska, king crabs (Paralithodes camtschaticus) were recorded feeding on this sea star.
 In laboratory experiments in Korea, Charonia sp. (trumpet snail) were found to prefer this species above other seastars, sea cucumbers and sea urchins.

 Parasites

-In Japan, the scuticociliates Orchitophrya stellarum and another Orchitophrya sp. are known to parasitise the gonads of this seastar, especially the males.
-O. stellarum infects testes and feeds on the gonads of various seastar species.
+In Japan, the scuticociliates Orchitophrya stellarum and another Orchitophrya sp. are known to parasitize the gonads of this sea star, especially the males.
+O. stellarum infects testes and feeds on the gonads of various sea star species.
 It can cause castration and be lethal for Asterias amurensis in Japan.
-Other possible parasites found associated with these seastars are the skeleton shrimps Caprella astericola, the copepod Scottomyzon gibberum, the polychaete scaleworm Arctonoe uittuta, species from the harpacticoid copepods genera Parathalestris, Thalestris, Paramphiacella and Eupelite, as well as several unidentified gammaridean amphipods and an unidentified apicomplexan living within it.
+Other possible parasites found associated with these sea stars are the skeleton shrimps Caprella astericola, the copepod Scottomyzon gibberum, the polychaete scaleworm Arctonoe uittuta, species from the harpacticoid copepods genera Parathalestris, Thalestris, Paramphiacella and Eupelite, as well as several unidentified gammaridean amphipods and an unidentified apicomplexan living within it.

 Other

-In Japan it is abundant at 20m depth, but decreases to 50m, where it is replaced by another seastar species, Distolasterias nipon.
+In Japan it is abundant at 20m depth, but decreases to 50m, where it is replaced by another sea star species, Distolasterias nipon.

 It competes with the starfish Uniophora granifera and Coscinasterias muricata, and Pacific walruses, Odobenus rosmarus ssp. divergens, for bivalve prey.

 A possible commensal is the bacterium Colwellia asteriadis, a new species published in 2010, which has only been isolated from Asterias amurensis hosts in the sea off Korea.
 These showed no effects from hosting the bacteria.